XTO Energy Inc. Accidents

 Injured in an Accident?
-Fight for What You Need to Live.
+Our XTO Energy Lawsuit Attorneys Will Fight for You.

 Arnold & Itkin’s XTO Energy accident lawyers know that large companies often try to shift blame onto workers when an accident occurs.
 We understand that injuries are painful, and the medical debt incurred by them robs you of financial security.
 However, when a company tries to intimidate and suppress injured employees, Arnold & Itkin knows that no company is too large to escape accountability.

 When the Deepwater Horizon exploded and caused one of the worst offshore drilling disasters of all time, we represented over one third of the crew and ensured their needs were taken care of as we fought for their recovery.
 Our attorneys faced three of the largest oil companies in the world in the process.
 When these companies tried to shift the blame, Arnold & Itkin advocated for our clients to the very end—and it worked.